carmencchow/cyclistic_casestudy/README.md

 ![monthly_rides](https://github.com/user-attachments/assets/bd62f6c4-ab37-4ff6-bde8-8cd15651444e)

-The bar chart shows the number of casual rides increases in the Spring and continues into the Summer months. <b>From April to May, the number of rides increased by a signifcant 79.4%</b>, rising from 92,111 to 164,316 rides, while the number of rides by annual members only increased by <b>34.8%</b> from 200,293 to 270,000 in the same period.
-From October to November, <b>casual members saw a 44% decrease in rides </b> from 128,289 to 71,053, while annual members had a smaller 25.9% decrease with the number of rides dropping from 268,598 to 199,086.
+The bar chart shows that the number of casual rides increases in the spring and continues into the summer months. <b>From April to May, the number of rides increased significantly by 79.4%</b>, rising from 92,111 to 164,316 rides, while the number of rides by annual members only increased by <b>34.8%</b>, from 200,293 to 270,000 during the same period.
+From October to November, <b>casual riders saw a 44% decrease in rides </b>, dropping from 128,289 to 71,053, while annual members experienced a smaller 25.9% decrease, with the number of rides dropping from 268,598 to 199,086.

 <b>Distance</b>